Poirot's Early Cases: British television series

 Chief Inspector Japp and Miss Lemon are put into the story.
-Countess Rossakoff does not go to Poirot's flat; instead, Poirot is with her all the time while Hastings and Miss Lemon investigate the case an their own.
+Countess Rossakoff does not go to Poirot's flat; instead, Poirot is with her all the time, and Hastings and Miss Lemon investigate the case by themselves.
 Poirot employs a private detective to act like a tramp near Hardman's house to throw Hastings and Miss Lemon after the wrong clue.
 During Poirot's denouement, Japp finds the missing jewels.
-Afterwards, Poirot is at the train station where he sees the countess off.
+Afterwards, Poirot is at the train station, where he sees the countess off.